omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

    An Exported Chart Template

-You may want to tweak some properties (e.g. the descriptive name) of the saved chart template before use, but regardless, the new chart template is immediately available for use.
+You may want to tweak some properties (e.g., the descriptive name) of the saved chart template before use, but regardless, the new chart template is immediately available for use.